Free-Riding in Multi-Issue Decisions: Introduction

-Our model is also related to multi-winner voting \cite{abcsurvey,Faliszewski2017MultiwinnerVoting}.
+Our model is also related to \emph{multi-winner voting} \cite{abcsurvey,Faliszewski2017MultiwinnerVoting}.
 The main difference is that instead of selecting $k$~candidates from the same set of candidates, we have individual candidates for each of the $k$~issues.
 In our paper, we adapt the class of Thiele rules from the multi-winner setting to ours.
 This class has been studied extensively, both axiomatically \cite{Aziz2017Justifiedrepresentationin,Sanchez-Fernandez2017Proportional,jet-consistentabc,sanchez2019monotonicity} and computationally \cite{azi-gas-gud-mac-mat-wal:c:multiwinner-approval,skowron2016finding,god-bat-sko-fal:c:2d,brill2022approval}.
-The concept of free-riding has also been considered for multi-winner elections \cite{schulze2004free,botan2021manipulability, pet:prop-sp}.
-Here, free-riding refers to ``subset-manipulation'', i.e., to submit only a subset of one's truly approved candidates.
-We note that this notion of free-riding is related to ours in its essence, but technically distinct.
+The concept of free-riding has also been considered for multi-winner elections~\cite{hylland1992proportional,schulze2004free}.
+In particular, in the approval setting, authors have studied this by looking at \emph{subset-manipulation}, i.e., manipulating by submitting only a subset of one's truly approved candidates~\cite{pet:prop-sp,botan2021manipulability}.
+We note that, while this notion is related to ours in spirit, it is technically distinct: there is no requirement for the untruthfully-disapproved candidates to be in the truthful outcome.
+Subset-manipulation has also been studied in the setting of \emph{fair mixing}~\cite{brandl2021distribution}, a generalization of multi-winner voting where the output is a probability distribution over candidates.